 Engineering degrees are a popular choice for undergraduates.
 The benefits include:

 Engineers help to solve and manage real-world problems, like energy shortages and natural disasters.
 You could be building better machinery, improving structures or inventing new products that improve people’s quality of life.

 Job prospects are excellent for engineers in the UK and worldwide.
 You’ll gain specialist engineering knowledge, and transferable skills in maths, science and design.
 Engineering courses also equip you with communication, teamwork and management skills which are relevant to a wider range of career options.

 Studying engineering is very hands-on.
 During your degree, you’ll experience the same standard of materials and machinery that are used in the industry.
 This means you’ll graduate with practical skills you can apply directly to a job.

 Durham’s engineering department is a leading centre of research.
-The University's undergraduate engineering degree is ranked 5th in the UK (Guardian Good University Guide 2019 & Complete University Guide 2019).
+The University's undergraduate engineering degree is ranked 4th in the UK (Complete University Guide 2022).

 Teaching involves lectures, problem-solving tasks, laboratory work, computer-based classes and research projects.
 The teaching staff are experts who have strong partnerships with industry leaders such as Rolls Royce and BP.

 Engineering students at Durham University enjoy a large amount of flexibility and choice.
 You’ll learn how to tackle traditional and modern engineering problems, and you’ll study advanced engineering topics.
 There will also be group design projects which teach you how to work in a team using sophisticated analysis and design tools

 Extracurricular activities and student-run societies are an important part of life at Durham.
 These give you an opportunity to try new activities, gain new skills and develop your interests.
 For example, the DUEM society (Durham University Electric Motorsport) design, build and race solar-powered cars across the globe.